midas-network/cromwell-multi-model-demo/README.md

 ### Input parameters:

  Edit **modelWorkflow_inputs.json** file to specify the run parameters for each model.
+Alternatively, to execute a Cromwell example which includes sub workflows, please edit **modelWorkflow_inputs_with_sub.json**.

- First specify the name of the run for each model (do not include spaces).
+ First specify the name of the run for each model (do not include spaces).\
- For Epispot, provide the start, stop, num_samples and pop_size.
+ For **Epispot**, provide the start, stop, num_samples and pop_size.\
- For Bayesian, provide state, start_date and end_date.
+ For **Bayesian**, provide state, start_date and end_date.\
- For SEIR, only the name of the model run is necessary.
+ For **SEIR**, only the name of the model run is necessary.

  All other input parameters specify the model particulars, such as git repository, output folder of the model, types of output produced, installation and  run scripts.

- Alternatively, to execute a Cromwell example which includes sub workflows, please edit **modelWorkflow_inputs_with_sub.json**.

 ~~~
 {